pingu-73/rust-sdk/README.md

-# Ark-rs - A rust client library for Ark
+# ark-rust-sdk - A Rust client library for Ark

 ## Local Development Setup